ricgu8086/Kaggle_Challenge_Predict-Grant-Applications/Documentation/model_description.md

 Figure 4.
 Kaggle's public leaderboard for this challenge.

-The following table (Table 1) shows the confusion matrix with the real values as rows and the predicted values as columns.
+The following table (Table 1) shows the confusion matrix with the of the validation set real values as rows and the predicted values as columns.

  <table style="width:100%">
   <tr>